robinhio12/rockbrakel/REGENERATE_BUTTON_UPDATE.md

 ### Result Detection Logic
 - Checks all rounds in both Kubb and Petanque tournaments
 - Looks for any matches with `completed: true` AND `player2` is not None (excludes bye matches)
-- If any completed match exists, the button is disabled
+- If both games have completed matches, the button is disabled
-- Only enables button when both tournaments have no completed matches
+- Enables button when at least one game has no completed matches
 - Bye matches (where `player2` is None) are automatically completed but don't count as submitted results

 ### Error Handling